BEEmod/BEE2-items/README.md

 ### Release Version

-These are instructions to install the standard version of BEE2.4.
+These are instructions to install the release version of BEE2.4.
 For the development version, see below.

 1. Download the BEE2.4 app and compiler from [here](https://github.com/BEEmod/BEE2.4/releases).
 2. Download the Default Pack from [here](https://github.com/BEEmod/BEE2-items/releases).
 Make sure to get the same version as the application, otherwise you may encounter errors.